VeMBe06/velib/README.md

 # Dev log
 ## Currently working on:

-- Planning what insights I want to get from the data to answer my questions
-- Starting the Exploratory Data Analysis of the Velib dataset I created
+- Performing Data Cleaning, trying to minimize data loss in the process
-- Starting to explore dataviz libraries to find which one will be best for my use case (currently hesitating between Folium, Matplotlib and Plotly)
+- Exploring dataviz libraries to find which one will be best for my use case (currently hesitating between Folium and Plotly)

 ## Past Tasks:

+- Planned what type of insight I want to extract from the data: I'm focusing on impactful visuals
+- Exploratory Data Analysis of the Velib dataset I created
 - Turns out the first dataset I created has a major flaw: some of the timestamps didn't update from one API call to the next, which is problematic.
 This happened to about more than 60% of the
 API calls, which is huge.
 I suspect that the API provided by Velib doesn't actually update the station status timestamps every minute if no bikes were taken in/out of the station.
 I modified my dataset making script and relaunched my VM for a new week of data collection to get a fresh dataset